Providing high quality and thorough chiropractic care to people of all ages.

 By Dr. Kodie Smith, Chiropractor at Total Health Chiropractic Torquay

 In 2020, is was estimated that the average vehicle travelled 13,301km (approximately36.4km a day) in Australia.
-If one thing is for certain, it is that we spend a lot of our daily olives in our cars!
+If one thing is for certain, it is that we spend a lot of our daily lives in our cars!
 As many people start returning to school, work and after-hour activities, we spend more time in our cars, travelling between commitments.

 In today’s blog post, we look at how to have good posture while driving, as well as five tips to help improve your driving posture.